 You will need a refrigerator to store your breastmilk.
-I would also recommend placing your storage bags or bottles in a large plastic container with a lid if it is a communal fridge...some people just get curious and want to touch stuff…who knows why.
-A cooler bag is also a great option to keep your breastmilk cool between the office and your home.
+We would also recommend placing your storage bags or bottles in a large plastic container with a lid if it is a communal fridge...some people just get curious and want to touch stuff…who knows why.
+A Cooler Bag (like the Unimom Cooler Bag Set), is also a great option to keep your breastmilk cool between the office and your home.

 You’ll need somewhere to store your breast pump and a power point close to a table, if you’re using an electric pump – this is where having a rechargeable battery feature on your breast pump can come in handy.